Rise of the Dragon:

 For all their superior qualities, they lacked the firepower to truly damage enemy battleships.
 To correct this, the Japanese sought a hybrid ship with the speed of an armored cruiser and the big guns of a battleship.
 With these requirements in hand, the Japanese turned to their usual supplier for ships and naval arms, the British firm of Vickers and Sons.

 Vickers presented the Japanese with a series of proposals, ranging from an armored cruiser upgraded to carry six 12-inch guns, through a very large fast battleship with eighteen 12-inch guns in six triple turrets.
-With the Japanese economy already straining mightily to meet the costs of war with Russia, the Japanese asked for a less costly variant of the six-gun ship with four guns and made plans to build six of them in Japanese yards as British firms were enjoined from selling warships to nations actively at war.
+With the Japanese economy already straining mightily to meet the costs of war with Russia, the Japanese asked for a less costly variant of the six-gun ship with four guns and made plans to build six of them in Japanese yards as British firms were enjoined from selling warships to nations actively at war, later scaling back the program to four ships.

 The four-gun ship, which would become the cruiser Tsukuba, had good speed for an armored cruiser, but was hopelessly outclassed by modern battle cruisers.
 The original Vickers proposal included turbines rather than conventional reciprocating engines, which would have given her much better speed.